MFR6340/theenglishextension.org/young-world-4/unit-2:fascinating animal facts.md

 ### National Geographic Book of Animal Poetry, by J. Lewis
 <img src="https://imgur.com/FRZofnU.png" width="25%" />

-192 page book with fantastic photos by National Geographic photographers,
+192 page book with fantastic animal photos by National Geographic photographers and coupled with classic and contemporary poems by a variety of authors.

 <a href="https://www.bookdepository.com/Wow-World-Wow-Wild-Mindy-Thomas/9780358306894?ref=grid-view&qid=1674322543937&sr=1-1" rel="nofollow"> Buy on BookDepository</a>
 <a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1061635944" rel="nofollow">Buy on Orell Füssli</a>